MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-settings.md

   - **Reset to default** - Restore the original auto update settings on machines that run the Windows 10 October 2018 Update or later, and that run Windows 11.
 When you *reset to default*, Windows will automatically determine active hours for the device.
 Using the active hours, Windows then schedules the best time to install updates and restart the system after updates install.

 - **Restart checks (EDU Restart)**

+  > [!NOTE]
+  > This setting is being deprecated from update rings but will remain available through settings catalogue.
+So, if you set this option to *Skip* and saved the policy, then you can find that policy in [Settings catalogue](../configuration/settings-catalog.md).

   **Default**: Allow
-  This setting is being deprecated from update rings but will remain available through settings catalogue.
-So, if you set this option to *Skip* and saved the policy, then you can find that policy in [Settings catalogue](../configuration/settings-catalog.md).

   Windows Update CSP: [Update/SetEDURestart](/windows/client-management/mdm/policy-csp-update#update-setedurestart)